-Concerning intermediate couplers, I initially used very much modified Ribu boxes, but the result was not satisfactory because the elongation kinematics was no longer respected and the return springs had become traction springs so that the train played the accordion in acceleration, all the more since the driver car opposed a considerable running resistance, with its current pickup strips.
-So I then decided to use large size Makette drawbars.
+Concerning intermediate couplings, I initially used very much modified Ribu boxes, but the result was not satisfactory because the elongation kinematics was no longer respected and the return springs had become traction springs so that the train played the accordion in acceleration, all the more since the driver car opposed a considerable running resistance, with its current pickup strips.
+So, I then decided to use large size Makette drawbars.

 But using NEM boxes was not possible because it was prevented by the very forward and also too low position of the drawbars (because of the bogies).
 It was also necessary to ensure the train’s electrical continuity.

 I first tried a complicated system of double connector extensions, which would have made it possible to turn a car without reversing its polarity.
 But it was useless for such a train whose composition in service is normally immutable.

-So I imagined to cut the NEM boxes that had become useless and replace them with a brass tube long enough to ensure the cars rubber gangway connectors junction.
+So, I imagined cutting the NEM boxes that had become useless and replace them with a brass tube long enough to ensure the cars rubber gangway connectors junction.
 Here is the fruit of this cogitation…

 NB: if you are interested in knowing what I tried with the Ribu drawbars, you can consult this page.

-So I tried a 3 x 6 mm rectangular brass tube coupler, which will be relatively simple to make.
+So, I tried a 3 x 6 mm rectangular brass tube coupling, which will be relatively simple to make.
 Here are two aspects of it:

 The tubes, longer than NEM boxes, make it possible to avoid an intermediate part.
 In addition, their internal height (2.4 mm) allows very little machining to insert a 2.54 mm pitch tulip connector.

 The problem of locking is solved with a bronze wire loop.
 This loop was initially placed under the boxes.
-In use, I found that it was better to place it at the top, because it thus prevents the couplers from bending during the coupling.
+In use, I found that it was better to place it at the top, because it thus prevents the couplings from bending during the coupling.